ubihazard/probook-4x30s/README.md

 Fixing blur effects in Big Sur and Monterey
 -------------------------------------------

-In Big Sur (and later) transparent effects, such as blur, render incorrectly on non-Metal GPUs (HD3000 is not capable of Metal API).
+In Big Sur (and later) transparent effects, such as blur, render incorrectly on non-Metal GPUs (HD 3000 is not capable of Metal API).
 After installing [patched graphics kexts](#restoring-graphics-acceleration-and-a-note-on-metal-support) with OCLP it becomes possible to fall back to legacy blur drawing method:

 ```bash
 defaults write -g Moraea_BlurBeta -bool true